-The purpose of the business project is to enable the candidate to show the key knowledge and skills required to lead on, implement and embed change within their workplace/setting.
+The purpose of the business project is to enable the candidate to show the key knowledge and skills required to lead on, implement and embed change within their organisation/setting.

 The candidate should be encouraged to think innovatively around the opportunity that they select for their project, however the tutor/internal assessor (and manager/employer) may help to sign-post the candidate to potential areas to explore to identify an opportunity.
-For example, the candidate may be signposted to outcomes from regulatory audits or feedback received by the workplace/setting that may help prompt ideas.
+For example, the candidate may be signposted to outcomes from regulatory audits, or feedback received by the organisation/setting, that may help prompt ideas.

-As part of the Level 4 Preparing for Leadership and Management in Children's Care, Play, Learning and Development qualification, candidates will have explored the theoretical aspects of developing a plan for implementing a change to practice.
+As part of the Level 4 Preparing for Leadership and Management in Health and Social Care, candidates will have explored the theoretical aspects of developing a plan for implementing a change to practice.
 The ideas and considerations that the candidate has presented at Level 4, may be useful to consider when exploring their Business Project at Level 5.